emcog/mindfulness-connected/collections/_overview/02-MBOE-evidence.md

 ---

-Our flagship programme, Mindfulness-Based Organisational Education (MBOE) has been tested under trial conditions with hospitals staff.
+Our programme, Mindfulness-Based Organisational Education (MBOE) has been tested under trial conditions with hospitals staff.
 It not only reduces stress, see Fig. 4 from the paper published in the journal, Mindfulness, but increases Basic Psychological Needs at Work Scale (BPNWS), see Fig. 3.
 BPNWS is a validated self-report scale from Self Determination Theory,